wrzlbrmft/imapcopy/README.md

 		...
 ```

-**NOTE:** Folders excluded by `excludedFolders` will not get a folder number
+**NOTE:** Excluded folders will not get a folder number for the current run of
-for the current run of *imapcopy* (see also *Folder and Message Numbers*).
+*imapcopy* (see also *Folder and Message Numbers*).

 #### onlyFoldersNum

-If you only want to copy specific folders, then list the numbers of the folders
+If you want to copy only specific folders, then list the numbers of the folders
 you want to copy here.

-This will only copy the folders number 1, 2 and 3:
+This will copy only the folders number 1, 2 and 3:

 ```
 		...